psesh/psesh.github.io/_pages/lab.md

 Joinly advised with Tiziano Ghisu.
 Irene is studying various strategies for generating correlated quadrature rules for aleatory uncertainty quantification in numerical simulations of turbine blades.

 - **James Gross**, *PhD student.*
-Joinly advised with Geoff Parks and Timoleon Kipouros.
+Joinly advised with Geoff Parks.
 James is working on techniques for polynomial minimization using sum of squares methods.
 This framework facilitates rapid computation of minima for polynomial surrogates.

 ## Former Members.